AdaCore/training_material/courses/fundamentals_of_ada/adv_060_discriminated_record_types.rst

 Adding Flexibility to Variant Records
 ---------------------------------------

-* Previously, declaration of `Person` implies that object, once created, is always constrained by initial value of `Tag`
+* Previously, declaration of `Person` implies that object, once created, is always constrained by initial value of `Group`

    + Assigning `Person(Faculty)` to `Person(Student)` or vice versa, raises Constraint_Error